 - Make sure tenants know how to be prepared – agree a safe place to keep the window and door keys so that everyone can find them in case of an emergency, make sure everyone knows the escape route and have a second exit in the event a fire is blocking the first one

 - Remind tenants to keep escape routes and exits free of obstructions and not to prop open fire doors

 - Make sure tenants don’t store combustible objects near boilers or fuse boxes

 Of course, in practice it can be hard to enforce some of these measures and tenants won’t always follow the rules.
-It’s important to put all your advice in writing, so that you have evidence that you have done your best to reduce the likelihood of fire and protect your tenants.

 What to do if there's a fire in your property